felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/overview.md

 ---

-**IMPORTANT NOTE:** Tablets are required to receive orders in HubRise with the Just Eat Takeaway integration.
-However, Just Eat Flyt integration allows to switch off tablets, in some markets.
-Contact us to check if you are eligible to the latter integration.
+**IMPORTANT NOTE:** Tablets must remain switched on to receive orders in HubRise with the Just Eat Takeaway integration.

 ---